scrussell24/hype-html/README.md

 pip install hype-html
 ```

-Alteratively, in the spirit of removing dependencies, you could simply copy/paste the hype/element.py file into your project.
+Alternatively, in the spirit of removing dependencies, you could simply copy/paste the hype/element.py file into your project.

 ## Usage